witchy-mutant/blog/_posts/2014-12-21-A-recipe-for-a-happy-software-development-team.markdown

 * [Marcin "Biegał" Biegała](http://twitter.com/biegal)
 * [Maciej "Iskeld" Woźniak](http://twitter.com/eldsharp)

-Being a part of this team is like a dream coming true.
+Being a part of this team is a dream come true.
 I always felt better as a part of a bigger group sharing same interests if not values.
-If you happen to be a part of a team - enjoy this moment, enjoy every minute spent on discussing common problem - you may find yourself alone with a problem in the future and you're going to miss those people wanting to help you.
+If you happen to be a part of a team - enjoy this moment, enjoy every minute spent on discussing common problems - you may find yourself alone with a problem in the future and you're going to miss those people wanting to help you.

 Enjoy your team and use plenty of ideas out there to have fun and learn at the same time!
 Good luck with implementing them!